 The triops eggs hatch as larvae and develop rapidly.
 The bodies of larvae have only mouthparts and antennae as appendages.
 Under the right conditions, tadpole shrimps will moult, or shed their external skeletons, numerous times in just 24 hours.
 They gain new pairs of limbs with each moult.
 Adulthood is usually reached in about two weeks after hatching.

-The two different hatching temperatures for the Triops species:
+The hatching temperatures for the Triops eggs are as follows:

 More About Aquatic Live Food…